-Laurie Leventhal-Belfer, Ph.D. is a licensed clinical psychologist who specializes in taking a developmental perspective in understanding children, adults, and their families as they grapple with daily stresses, medical and mental health issues, challenges adapting to school, interacting with colleagues at work, and making friends.
+Laurie Leventhal-Belfer, Ph.D. is a licensed clinical psychologist who specializes in taking a developmental perspective in understanding children, adolescents, adults, and their families as they grapple with daily stresses, medical and mental health issues, challenges adapting to school, interacting with colleagues at work, and making friends.

 Does your child:

 - have trouble making friends?

 - become the center of every conversation that you have with your partner?

 - have habits that dominate his/her life?